Buying a washing machine

 - Overload the machine as this prevents it from working efficiently

-If you have any difficulties with your washing machine following installation, please check manufacturer’s instructions first, or use our Troubleshooting guide
+If you have any difficulties with your washing machine following installation, please check the manufacturer’s instructions first, or use our Troubleshooting guide

 You can also call our Technical Support helpline on 0330 123 0106, open 8am – 9pm weekdays, 8am – 8pm Saturdays and 10am – 6pm Sundays.